 McMaster University (McMaster) revolutionized the traditional, well-established interview conventions for selecting medical school candidates.
 In 2002, McMaster pioneered a new interview technique called the Multiple Mini Interview (MMI).
+Today, this interview format is used by many programs and schools worldwide.

 The Michael DeGroote School of Medicine at McMaster University began developing the MMI to address two widely recognized problems: